andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 ![Multipage Answer Categories](images/multipage_answer_cats.png)

 While it is possible to manually copy-paste the data out into a spreadsheet, I felt this would be somewhat error-prone and tedious as there 277 survey variables.
+This is especially the case as I wanted to extract all the data from each section, as I thought the frequency counts etc. might be useful for checking the main data set later.

 ## Extracting to HTML first